 We’ve posted about some brands that greenwash.
-But on a more optimistic note, here are 5 brands that DON’T greenwash and also are sustainable:
+But on a more optimistic note, here are 5 sustainable brands that DON’T greenwash – at least not to my knowledge.

 - Patagonia: sustainable outdoor clothing and gear